BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
 My Side of the Mountain is saturated with wonder and magic.
-Perhaps more riveting (to me anyway), more compelling, and more magical, than even the likes of Harry Potter.
+Perhaps more riveting (to me anyway), more compelling, and more magical, than even the likes of The Lord of the Rings.
 </p>

 <p>
-Unlike Harry Potter, it’s set in the real world, with a plot that’s realistically completely possible (though unlikely).
+Unlike The Lord of the Rings, it’s set in the real world, with a plot that’s realistically completely possible (though unlikely).
 </p>

 <hr/>

 <p>
-Perhaps party because of the book's "plausible realism", it's easy to slip into identifying with Sam Gribley, the protagonist.
+Perhaps party because of the book's plausible realism, it's easy to slip into identifying with Sam Gribley.
-His practical struggles against nature yet thoughtful alignment with nature, his cunning use of tools, and his exaltation to be so enmeshed in nature.
+His practical struggles against nature, yet thoughtful alignment with nature, his cunning use of tools, and his exaltation to be so enmeshed in nature.
 In particular, enmeshed in a comforting way — engulfed, embraced.
 </p>

 <p>
-He hollows out a tree and makes it his home in the forest.
+As mentioned in the plot summary above, he hollows out a tree and makes it his home in the forest.
 He tames a peregrine falcon, whom he names "Frightful".
 He learns how to hunt, trap, fish, prepare meat, forage for wild foods, build a clay fireplace, tan hides, and create a full set of clothes out of deer hide.
 </p>

 <p>
-One detail of salience, that I found particularly resonant, is in a scene in which Sam is looking at a deceased deer.
+One detail that I found particularly resonant, is in a scene in which Sam is looking at a deceased deer.
 Sam feels an intrinsic "pull" toward eating the liver of the deer.
 This is explained as a primal hunger borne from a particular nutritional deficit. -TODO: check this citation
 </p>